RemiMattheyDoret/AsynchronousTaskManager/README.md

 Returns the status of a process that has been started earlier

-Usage is 'status <task_name>'.
+Usage is `status <task_name>`.
 There are four possible statuses; running, paused, stopped or completed.
 Processes that are stopped or completed cannot have a change of status.
 It is also possible to leave the <task_name> empty (just `status`) and TaskManager will print all task names (in no particular order) along with their statuses.

+<ins>**progress:**</ins>

+Returns the progress of a process that has been started earlier.
+This only works for CPP tasks

+Usage is `progress <task_name>`.
+Note that the 'progress' of a task is reported by the running functin itself, whille the status is controlled by the ProcessController.
+It is therefore not impossible to observe slight mismatches.
+A function may also decide not to report progress (because that can be a difficult thing to report).
+In such case, it will print out 'progress undefined'.

 <ins>**pause:**</ins>

 Pauses a process that has been started earlier

-Usage is 'pause <task_name>', where <task_name> is the name of a task started earlier.
+Usage is `pause <task_name>`, where <task_name> is the name of a task started earlier.
 Only running tasks can be paused.

 <ins>**resume:**</ins>

 Resumes a process that has been paused earlier

-Usage is 'resume <task_name>', where <task_name> is the name of a task started earlier.
+Usage is `resume <task_name>`, where <task_name> is the name of a task started earlier.
 Only paused tasks can be resumed.

 <ins>**stop:**</ins>

 Stops a process that is either running or paused (but not completed or already stopped).

-Usage is 'resume <task_name>', where <task_name> is the name of a task started earlier.
+Usage is `resume <task_name>`, where <task_name> is the name of a task started earlier.

 <ins>**help:**</ins>